straider/CoDeAr/README.md

 The features provided by this layer are:

 - **Initialize**: initializes the flag mechanism, if explicitly defined in configuration section;
-- **Set _Processing_**: sets the flag as _worker still executing_, which should prevent other instances of that worker to run simultanenously;
+- **Set _Processing_**: sets the flag as _worker still executing_, which should prevent other instances of that worker to run simultaneously;
 - **Set _Terminated_**: sets the flag as _worker terminated successfully_, which should enable another instance of that worker to run;
-- **Set _Errored_**: sets the flag as _worker terminated abnormally_, which should prevent other instances of that worker to run simultanenously, until the root cause of the problem is fixed.
+- **Set _Errored_**: sets the flag as _worker terminated abnormally_, which should prevent other instances of that worker to run simultaneously, until the root cause of the problem is fixed.

 ## 2.5.
 Network